Scalingo/documentation/_posts/platform/app/2000-01-01-postdeploy-hook.md

 contains the environment variables from your app, with the one we inject in any [runtime environment]({% post_url platform/app/2000-01-01-environment %}#runtime-environment)

+## Limits

+* Duration: a postdeploy hook should be achieved in less than **20 minutes**, otherwise the process will be stopped and the status `-128` will be returned.
+If you have long task to achieve after a deployment, it is recommended **not** to use a `postdeploy` hook but a (one-off container)[{% post_url platform/app/2000-01-01-tasks%}] once the deployment has been done.

 ## Examples

 ### Applying migrations